tenzir/tenzir/web/docs/understand/data-model/type-system.md

 The `enum` type is a list of predefined string values.
 It comes in handy for low-cardinality values from a fixed set of options.

-VAST implements an `enum` as an Arrow Dictionary.
+Tenzir implements an `enum` as an Arrow Dictionary.

 #### List